 1 Corinthians 15:51-52 (HCSB) — 51 Listen!
 I am telling you a mystery: We will not all fall asleep, but we will all be changed 52 in a moment, in the blink of an eye, at the last trumpet.
 For the trumpet will sound , and the dead will be raised incorruptible , and we will be changed .

 The four steps marked in the verses with brackets above are as follows:

 "Depart From Me, I Never Knew you!" - Jesus

 Jesus predicted that he will tell many sincere believers to basically "get lost" instead of welcoming them into the Kingdom.
 So...who are they and what did they miss or do wrong?
 In this study, get those answers and the one requirement for salvation Jesus taught (that Christianity misses) so that you can make sure you don't hear these dreaded words yourself!

 - The last trumpet blast by an angel (1Cor 15:52=1Th 4:16).

 - (Note: The King James says "last trump."
-Donald Trump's sensational presidential run caused many to quoted this verse as referring to him as the "last Trump".
+Donald Trump's sensational presidential run caused many to reference this verse as about him as the "last Trump".
 It's a humorous idea, but of course requires torturing the text.
 The context refers to the trump as an unmistakeable sound-making trumpet coinciding with the first resurrection and rapture.)